titushoe/coding-task-2/testfiles/REMARKS.md

 # Remarks to the implemented code

-At the first step the code ist designed to solve the exercise and get an result in a short time. ( in 2 days 3 & 5 hours )
+At the first step the code ist designed to solve the exercise and get an result in a short time. ( in 2 days each 3 & 5 hours )

 ## Answers to the following questions